Welcome to Psyche

 This phase is designed to let all clients download the model & load it onto their GPUs.

 If a client has dropped whilst waiting for the warmup time, the Backend then removes the client from the Coordinator's clients list.
-If the number of clients falls below min_clients, the Coordinator goes back to the WaitingForMembers phase.

 Once the Warmup time passes, the Coordinator loads all the information for the next training round and change its phase to RoundTrain.
 The Server will broadcast this Training Coordinator state to all clients.

-In this phase, the Coordinator provides a random seed.
 Each client can use this seed, alongside the current round index and epoch index to determine which indicies of the training data to use.

 As clients complete their training, they send their results to all other clients, including the Witnesses.
 The witnesses will each send a witness proof to the Coordinator, building towards a witness quorum.